psoulier/Hulinalu/README.md

 become available to other users for future use.

 ## Consumer
-The consumer UI will allow users to view various locations the associated conditions of that location.
-In terms of usability, this aspect of the application would be similar to many other services providing location-based information such as customer reviews, map location, etc.
+The consumer UI will allow users to view various locations and the associated conditions of that location.
+In terms of usability, this aspect of the application would be similar to many other services providing location-based information such as customer reviews, map location, etc. A map will be provided with markers where information is available.
+By selecting a marker, additional information will be provided about that location.

 ## Credit System
 A "credit" system will be used to avoid the first issue from above.
 Users will